-My mental state has gradually progressed from irritation, to concerned, and now alarm.
+My mental state has slowly progressed from irritation, to concerned, and now alarm.

 It started innocently enough, as these things usually do.
-I’m fairly certain the place of origin was in the bedroom, but my mind is so fragile that the facts could easily be jumbled.
+I’m fairly certain the place of origin was in the bedroom, but my mind is so fragile that the facts could easily be jumbled up there.
 Where it started is hardly the issue anyway.
 It’s survival!
 It’s either me or them!!

 That’s when the other pillows started to appear.